 Social Programs That Work The Programs We’ve Identified Are Linked Below Programs identified as having the most credible evidence of effectiveness, based on careful review in consultation with outside experts, are categorized as “Top Tier” or “Near Top Tier” (see sidebar for definitions).
 The other listed programs have been found promising but not yet Top Tier or Near Top Tier due to study limitations (such as only short-term follow-up) that underscore the need for additional testing prior to larger-scale implementation.
-As a nonprofit philanthropic foundation, we receive no financial benefit from any program, enabling us to serve as an impartial reviewer of the evidence.
 Top Tier Nurse-Family Partnership (A nurse home visitation program for low-income, pregnant women): Randomized controlled trials show major impact on life outcomes of the mothers and their children.
-Review of the Evidence: Do Early Childhood Intervention Programs Really Work?
-See also Montreal Prevention Program (under K-12 Education).
+Near Top Tier Triple P System (A system of parenting programs for families with children age 0-8): Randomized controlled trial of the full system as implemented county-wide shows sizable reductions in child maltreatment and foster care placements.
+See also Career Academies (under K-12 Education).

 WBCSD-SNV Alliance: Creating inclusive business opportunities by linking local communities with big business RCT - Coalition for Evidence-Based Policy Preventing Mental, Emotional, and Behavioral Disorders Among Young People: Progress and Possibilities (2009) Recommendation on Criteria for Establishing Strong Evidence of Effectiveness1 “Federal and state agencies should prioritize the use of evidence-based programs and promote the rigorous evaluation of prevention and promotion programs in a variety of settings in order to increase the knowledge base of what works, for whom, and under what conditions.
-The definition of evidence-based should be determined by applying established scientific criteria.
 In applying scientific criteria, the agencies should consider the following standards: Evidence for efficacy or effectiveness of prevention and promotion programs should be based on designs that provide significant confidence in the results.
 1 National Research Council and Institute of Medicine.
 (2009).